 We’re unsure how an individual with a public health or education background would be qualified to provide specific medical advice to an overweight individual regarding nutrition choices or exercise choices.

-Online coaching overall is quite effective for weight loss.
-An extensive medical review published in 2017 examined data from 13 clinical trials on health coaching and weight loss.
-In the majority of the articles, health coaching led to improved patient outcomes such as weight loss.
+A 2017 medical review examined data from 13 clinical trials on health coaching and weight loss.
+In the majority of the trials, health coaching led to improved patient outcomes such as weight loss.

 Many people respond positively to accountability, so it makes sense that health coaching may be more effective than diet and medication alone.
-It provides positive feedback and accountability that can make the weight loss journey more responsive and enjoyable.
+Working with a coach provides positive feedback and accountability that can make the weight loss journey more responsive and enjoyable.

 While we consider weight loss coaching overall likely to be effective, we cannot conclude that Calibrate’s weight loss coaching is necessarily effective, because their specific program doesn’t appear to have been tested in any clinical trials.
 Further, we would not recommend health coaching from non-medically-credentialed sources.

-Saxenda is the branded form of liraglutide, and is proven effective for weight loss.
-A meta-study published in the International Journal of Obesity analyzed data from clinical trials on Saxenda, and documented that the drug caused weight loss of 12.79 pounds more than placebo over the course of one year.
+A meta-study published in the International Journal of Obesity analyzed data on liraglutide for weight loss, and documented that the drug increased weight loss by 12.79 pounds over placebo in one year.

 We consider all of the medications referenced by Calibrate to be effective for weight loss, however we disagree with their statement that GLP-1 drugs are the “safest and most effective” class of weight loss medication.

-Both Saxenda and Wegovy can cause severe side effects in some patients.
-A medical review of Wegovy documents that 7.7% of patients experienced “severe adverse events.”
+Both semaglutide and liraglutide can cause severe side effects in some patients.
+A medical review on semaglutide documents that 7.7% of patients experienced “severe adverse events.”

 The cost of medication and lab testing will not be refunded.